microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 ### Setup SelectUser component

-1. Create and open a file `\src\SelectUser.js` in your code editor.
+1. Create and open a file `\src\SelectUser.js` in the code editor.
 Add the following `import` statements and functional components:

 ```js
 import { useState } from 'react';